rzuritamilla/phr/gip-twmodel/PITCHME.md

 @ul[](false)
 - Accountability: metric, goals and milestones

 - Open educational resources: more visiblity, more impact.
-The value is not in the materials but in the quality of the teachers. if possible, promote open source software solutions
+The value is not in the materials but in the quality of the teachers. if possible, promote open source software solutions.

 - Communities of practice: Create and support.
 Keep in touch via social media or, even better, through our open educational platform.
 @ulend